ESSAYS

 Setting a Direction for AGI Ethics

 How should we influence the "values" or "ethics" or "morality" of a future AGI?
-I'm not sure this kind of direction setting is possible, and it may be entirely futile, but I'll give it my best shot.
+I'm not sure this kind of direction setting is possible, and it may be entirely futile, but it's worth thinking about.
 I'd argue that there is no perfect answer to this question, but there...

 read more